Important Information for those bringing Trailers

 Shells without a bow ball will not be allowed to start.
 Rowers in shells with flexible shoe soles attached to foot stretchers must assure that the heels are attached in such a way as to allow quick exit in case of emergency.
 All competitors must row a fixed-rigger, sliding-seat racing shell.

 Each boat must display its number and be equipped with a bow clip.
 No boat will be allowed to leave the dock without a number.
-Back patch and bow numbers will be in registration packets.
+Back patch and bow numbers will be in race packets.
 Each competitor is responsible for arriving at the starting line at least 10 minutes prior to the scheduled starting time for the event.
 Course marshals will direct competitors in the marshaling area above the starting line.
 At the start, shells will be started at 10-second intervals.
 Any boat arriving late and starting three or more minutes after the last boat in the event will be assessed a 30-second penalty.

 When passing, the overtaking boat has the right of way.
 The boat being overtaken must give way on the side chosen by the overtaking boat.
 No boat should press its right of way to the point of collision.
 Good sportsmanship must prevail at all times, and any boat showing disregard for safety may be penalized or disqualified.